peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 Caps | ⌥  | ⌘  | 英数  |  |    |   | かな | ⌘  | 🌐 | ← | ↑ | ↓ | →

-Strangley switching to USA or Canadian does not give the expected punctuation which remains in the Japanese layout.
+Strangley switching to USA or Canadian does not give the expected punctuation which remains as in the Japanese layout.
 Australian, Irish, or British work - but I use British PC:

 1!   | 2" | 3£ | 4$ | 5% | 6^ | 7& | 8* | 9( | 0) | -_ | =+  | \`¬ | ⌫